Kevin Pillar Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 14th in MLB.
+- The Padres pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres' 4.16 team ERA ranks 12th among all MLB pitching staffs.
+- The Padres have the 16th-ranked team ERA among all MLB pitching staffs (4.36).

-- Padres pitchers combine to rank 13th in baseball in home runs surrendered (18 total, one per game).
+- Padres pitchers combine to rank 18th in baseball in home runs allowed (21 total, 1.1 per game).

-- Snell makes the start for the Padres, his fourth of the season.
-He is 0-2 with a 7.62 ERA and 16 strikeouts through 13 2/3 innings pitched.
+- Martinez makes the start for the Padres, his fourth of the season.
+He is 0-1 with a 5.60 ERA and 11 strikeouts in 17 2/3 innings pitched.

-- The left-hander's most recent appearance was on Wednesday against the New York Mets, when he threw five innings, surrendering four earned runs while giving up six hits.
+- The righty last appeared on Friday against the Milwaukee Brewers, when he tossed six innings, allowing three earned runs while giving up five hits.

-- The 30-year-old has an ERA of 7.62, with 11.1 strikeouts per nine innings, in three games this season.
-Opponents have a .327 batting average against him.
+- The 32-year-old has an ERA of 5.60, with 5.6 strikeouts per nine innings, in three games this season.
+Opponents are batting .221 against him.

 © 2023 Data Skrive.
 All rights reserved.